ray-x/go.nvim/README.md

-  fillstruct = 'gopls', -- can be nil (use fillstruct, slower) and gopls lsp_diag_hdlr = true, -- hook lsp diag handler dap_debug = true, -- set to false to disable dap dap_debug_keymap = true, -- set keymaps for debugger dap_debug_gui = true, -- set to true to enable dap gui, highly recommand dap_debug_vt = true, -- set to true to enable dap virtual text
+  fillstruct = 'gopls', -- can be nil (use fillstruct, slower) and gopls lsp_diag_hdlr = true, -- hook lsp diag handler dap_debug = true, -- set to false to disable dap test_runner = 'go', -- richgo, go test, richgo, dlv, ginkgo run_in_floaterm = false, -- set to true to run in float window.
+  --float term recommand if you use richgo/ginkgo with terminal color dap_debug_keymap = true, -- set keymaps for debugger dap_debug_gui = true, -- set to true to enable dap gui, highly recommand dap_debug_vt = true, -- set to true to enable dap virtual text